In Vitro Fertilization in Georgia

 Surrogacy is regulated in Georgia from 1997 and since then Georgia became favorable destination for In Vitro programs, surrogacy and egg donation.
 Increased number of Intended Parents from our neighbor countries such as Azerbaijan, Turkey, Armenia, Russia, highly developed In Vitro Fertilization field in Georgia and quality of service was significantly raised.
 Increased flow of Intended Parents and their quality demand emerged new In Vitro clinics and high level of completion made them closely monitor their service quality, success rates, affordability and alacrity.
 At the moment there are around 10 IVF clinics in Georgia and all of them are operating with Western and US standards.
 As a result of this development now we have huge number of Intended Parents referring to us from Europe, US, Canada, Australia, Asia and from almost all destinations.

 PGD for Gender Selection is not allowed in Georgia unless there is any medically proven risk or any sex linked disorder.
 However, great majority of PGD for gender selection requests refer to family balance desire of the Intended Parents, if they already have two girls for example and now wish to have a boy in the family, or if they are strongly willing to have either baby boy or a girl.
-In such occasion, we suggest the parents to use our Mexico, South East Asia or Ukraine Branch.
-In all mentioned destinations, PGD for gender selection is done legally and success rate of PGD embryos are equal to all other embryo transfers.
+In such occasion, we suggest the parents to refer to Mexico, South East Asia, Cyprus or Ukraine.
+In all mentioned destination countries, PGD for gender selection is done legally and success rate of PGD embryos are equal to all other embryo transfers.

 While doing PGD programs we select the egg donors very carefully.
 They must have at least one successful donation before with above 15 eggs produced and their current Antral Follicle Count should not be less than 20.
 The only reason behind this requirement is that for PGD programs we need to receive as many embryos as possible as we need to develop them to day five Blastocysts and PGD is only done on day five embryos.
 After PGD the number of embryos might be halved and Intended Parents should not have expectation of high number of embryos after doing the procedure.
 In very rare cases, Intended Parents may end up having only undetected gender embryos and undesired gender of embryos.
 In this case, they can either decide to move forward with transferring any remaining embryo, or apply for another PGD program until they receive the desired gender embryos.